 Streams on the Pajarito Plateau have been extensively monitored under a variety of EPA and NMED programs over a 15-year period in order to make the Pajarito Plateau a suitable setting for developing BLM-based SSWQC.
 A site-specific dataset of BLM parameters was developed based on monitoring conducted from 2005 to 2019.
-The dataset includes a total of 531 discrete samples with sufficient water chemistry parameters to generate BLM-based criteria in accordance with EPA (2007a).
+The dataset includes a total of 531 discrete samples with sufficient water chemistry parameters to generate BLM-based criteria.
 Samples were collected from 50 different locations across 9 different watersheds and under a diverse set of hydrologic regimes.

 Statistical evaluation of the site-specific dataset demonstrated that pH, dissolved organic carbon (DOC), and hardness account for 98% of the variation in BLM-based criteria for the Pajarito Plateau streams.
-The influences of other site-specific factors were considered, including hydrologic conditions (i.e., ephemeral, intermittent, or perennial regime), land use (i.e., developed or undeveloped areas), a major forest fire in 2011, and using different methods for predicting (or not predicting) DOC from total organic carbon (TOC).
-The statistical evaluation showed that the copper BLM can be simplified into the following acute Criterion Maximum Concentration (CMC) and chronic Criterion Continuous Concentration (CCC) equations while retaining a high degree of accuracy to and the scientific rigor of the BLM:
+The influences of other site-specific factors were considered, including hydrologic conditions (i.e., ephemeral, intermittent, or perennial regime), land use (i.e., developed or undeveloped areas), a major forest fire in 2011, and the use of different methods for predicting DOC from total organic carbon (TOC).
+The statistical evaluation showed that the copper BLM can be simplified, using the MLR method, into the following equations for acute Criterion Maximum Concentration (CMC) and chronic Criterion Continuous Concentration (CCC):

-$CMC = exp(-22.914 + 1.017 \times ln(DOC) + 0.045 \times ln(hardness) + 5.176 \times pH - 0.261 \times pH^2)$ Equation ES-1
+$$CMC = exp(-22.914 + 1.017 \times ln(DOC) + 0.045 \times ln(hardness) + 5.176 \times pH - 0.261 \times pH^2)$$

-$\begin{aligned} & \textit{CCC} = exp(-23.391 + 1.017 \times ln(\textit{DOC}) + 0.045 \times ln(\textit{hardness}) + 5.176 \times \\ & pH - 0.261 \times pH^2) \end{aligned}$ Equation ES-2
+$$CCC = exp(-23.391 + 1.017 \times ln(DOC) + 0.045 \times ln(hardness) + 5.176 \times pH - 0.261 \times pH^2)$$

-This report demonstrates that these equations accurately estimate BLM-based criteria over the range of water chemistries and hydrologic regimes observed on the Pajarito Plateau.
+This report demonstrates that these MLR equations accurately estimate BLM criteria over the range of water chemistries and hydrologic regimes observed on the Pajarito Plateau.
 Therefore, these equations can be adopted as copper SSWQC for surface waters of the Pajarito Plateau to provide criteria that are protective of aquatic life uses in accordance with EPA recommendations (i.e., accurate to the BLM).